As part of your data acquisition pipeline you might need to read data from multiple sources, including database tables or views.

 pip install mysqlclient

-Next, we’ll execute a select SQL statement into a Pandas dataframe:
+Next, we’ll execute a select SQL statement and extract the data into a Pandas dataframe:

 # we'll populate the countries dataframe by reading the select * statement on the country table using the connection string defined above. countries = pd.read_sql("select * from country", sqlengine)